 Getting the right medications and procedures for any disease starts with getting an accurate and timely diagnosis that identifies the condition you have.
-When you are not told you have a condition or it's missed, treatment is delayed, which may make it less easily treated and more serious once it is caught.
-When a doctor gets your illness wrong, you may additionally be harmed by the ineffective or unnecessary treatment you receive.
+When a doctor gets your illness wrong:

 Healthcare is complex, but many medical errors are prevented when providers follow proper procedures.
 If you or a family member have been injured and suspect medical negligence, you can protect your legal rights and fight for the compensation you deserve.
 Our medical malpractice attorney can pursue compensation for the damages you have suffered as a result of a misdiagnosis or delayed diagnosis.

 Dialysis and Kidney Transplant for End-Stage Renal Disease

 In the United States, millions suffer from the symptoms of kidney disease.
 Due to the subtle nature of many symptoms, for some patients, the cause of kidney disease is never correctly determined and many live with the disease for many years without knowing it.

 - The precise type of kidney failure